barsoom/ex-remit/README.md

 Set e.g.

-    # The max on a free plan is 20, we'll use 2 for one-off dynos, and leave some as a buffer.
+    # The max on a free plan is 20.
+    # We'll use 2 for one-off dynos like migrations and consoles, and 9 for the web dyno, so Heroku can run two side-by-side briefly during deploys.
-    heroku config:set POOL_SIZE=14
+    heroku config:set POOL_SIZE=9

 Add a webhook on each reviewed repo in GitHub (at Auctionet, we've got scripts to do this in batch).